qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/getting_started.rst

 .. code-block:: bash

- sudo systemctl enable qgis-server@1.socket sudo systemctl start qgis-server@1.socket sudo systemctl enable qgis-server@2.socket sudo systemctl start qgis-server@2.socket sudo systemctl enable qgis-server@3.socket sudo systemctl start qgis-server@3.socket sudo systemctl enable qgis-server@4.socket sudo systemctl start qgis-server@4.socket
+ systemctl enable qgis-server@1.socket
+ systemctl start qgis-server@1.socket
+ systemctl enable qgis-server@2.socket
+ systemctl start qgis-server@2.socket
+ systemctl enable qgis-server@3.socket
+ systemctl start qgis-server@3.socket
+ systemctl enable qgis-server@4.socket
+ systemctl start qgis-server@4.socket

 The **QGIS Server Service unit** defines and starts the QGIS Server process.
 The important part is that the Service process’ standard input is connected to the socket defined by the Socket unit.
-This has to be configured using ``StandardInput=socket`` in the Service unit configuration located in ``/etc/systemd/system/qgis-server@.service``:
+This has to be configured using ``StandardInput=socket`` in the Service unit configuration located in :file:`/etc/systemd/system/qgis-server@.service`:

 .. code-block:: ini